codatio/codat-docs/docs/using-the-api/push.md

 An example would be <a href="/accounting-api#/operations/post-invoice">posting a new invoice to an accounting package for a given company</a>.

 The request body should be a JSON object which conforms to the structure of the options endpoint above.
 It is expected that the options endpoint is queried before performing any push operation.

+- The above sentence should be reworked to remove the expectation of hitting the opts endpoint.

 For example, a valid request body for the example above would be as follows: